thenewmona/GWG-memoryGame/CONTRIBUTING.md

 Please let me know if this is clear or not.
 If not or you have more questions, please let me know.

 I recommend this read for helping new programmers to more clearly ask for help: http://blog.codeunion.io/2014/09/03/teaching-novices-how-to-debug-code/

+8/31/2018
+Had a 1 x 1 session with Carlos Finn, and he walked me through my issues that I had with the timer.
+Gave me some hints on how to get my modal working Merged my timer brach into the master brach